Back To Search Results

 Evaluation

-The initial evaluation should include a complete history and physical examination.
-As previously discussed, most patients present with a small swelling or tender spot in the lower extremities, particularly in the ankle.[16]
-Patients should be asked about when the mass was noticed and the pattern of growth and evaluated for signs and symptoms that may help in early staging.
-Physical examination should be focused on determining size, depth, fixation to adjacent tissues, edema, or possible neurovascular compromise.[4]
+CCSST is usually diagnosed through physical examination, imaging studies, and histological exams.
+The initial evaluation should include a comprehensive history and physical examination.
+Patients should be asked about when the mass was noticed and its growth pattern.
+Clinicians should also evaluate for signs and symptoms that may help in early staging.
+Physical examination should be focused on determining size, depth, fixation to adjacent tissues, edema, or possible neurovascular compromise.
+Regional lymph nodes should also be examined.

 Treatment / Management